 We will kick off our month-long celebration of Ida B. Wells on October 3, 2020 with a panel discussion featuring veteran journalists Nikole Hannah-Jones (2020 Pulitzer Prize recipient), Ron Nixon (Associated Press Global Investigations Editor), and Topher Sanders (ProPublica Reporter and Peabody Award Winner).
 These esteemed journalists are founders of the Ida B. Wells Society.

 Nikole Hannah-Jones (2020 Pulitzer Prize for New York Times Magazine “The 1619 Project”), Ron Nixon (AP Global Investigations Editor and former New York Times reporter, and Topher Sanders (ProPublica reporter and Peabody Award recipient).
-These founders of the Ida B. Wells Society at UNC’s Hussman School of Journalism will offer reflections on the origins of “The 1619 Project” and Black journalism today, moderated by Dr. Joseph Jordan (Director, UNC Stone Center for Black Culture and History)
+These founders of the Ida B. Wells Society at UNC’s Hussman School of Journalism and Media will offer reflections on the origins of “The 1619 Project” and Black journalism today, moderated by Dr. Joseph Jordan (Director, UNC Stone Center for Black Culture and History)

-Kathryn Hunter-Williams, Teaching Associate Professor of Dramatic Arts at UNC-CH, conducts a staged reading of “Miss Ida B. Wells” by the late playwright and civil rights activist Endesha Ida Mae Holland, including audience Q&A with Hunter-Williams following the performance.
+Kathryn Hunter-Williams, Teaching Associate Professor of Dramatic Art at UNC-CH, conducts a staged reading of “Miss Ida B. Wells” by the late playwright and civil rights activist Endesha Ida Mae Holland, including audience Q&A with Hunter-Williams following the performance.
 This matinee session is moderated by Diane Robertson and Dr. Gloria Thomas.

 Journalist Cash Michaels joins NCCU Professors Dr. Jerry Gershenhorn, Dr. Charmaine McKissick-Melton and Brett Chambers will discuss the life and work of North Carolina editor and publisher Louis Austin, whose Carolina Times newspaper was the most important voice for Black North Carolinians at the height of Jim Crow segregation, including a Q&A with the audience.
 Moderated by James Williams.